nickluong-dev/Excel-Instruction-Guide/index.md

 ---

+## Why Learn Excel

+Excel does more than just organize your data for you.
+It can process it and form it into graphs, automating time-consuming and mundane tasks.

+Not only can Excel be used to improve your quality of life, knowledge of the software can be a valuable asset to employers.
+Excel is commonly used in the business and technology sectors for data analysis, calculations, and data visualization.
+Although it may seem daunting, this guide will walk you through its basic functionalities step by step.

+---

 ## Software Version

-Microsoft 365 Apps for enterprise Version 2102 on Windows 10.
+This guide uses Microsoft 365 Apps for enterprise Version 2102 on Windows 10.
 Previous versions may have minor differences.

 You can purchase and download Microsoft Excel [here](https://www.microsoft.com/en-ca/microsoft-365/excel).